iqnev/quarkus-ms-template/README.md

   Organizing entities in a dedicated module promotes separation of concerns and facilitates easier management and evolution of the data model.

-* `db-migration`: This module stores Flyway database migration scripts, making it easy to manage and version database schema changes.

 * `services`: The "services" module encompasses all the business logic and operations orchestration within the microservice.
 Each service encapsulates specific functionality, promoting modularity and reusability for easier maintenance and testing.